 Telling the Story of Hip-Hop

-Queens Public Library Hip-Hop Programs tell the story of hip-hop and the borough of Queens' contribution to the popular genre of music.
+Queens Public Library Hip-Hop Programs tell the story of hip-hop and the borough of Queens's contribution to the popular genre of music.

-Pioneering TV host and hip-hop historian Ralph McDaniels is Hip-Hop Coordinator for Queens Public Library.
+Pioneering TV host and Hip-Hop historian Ralph McDaniels is the Hip-Hop Coordinator for Queens Public Library.